 Academic advising is key to your successful completion of your undergraduate degree in History.
 Please do not wait until the last minute to schedule advising appointments and avoid last minute rushes in the 1st and 10th week of the quarter.
 Remember, you must have completed a Major Check with your faculty advisor before you can apply for graduation.
 Applications for graduation are due no later than the last day of the drop/add period in the quarter before the quarter in which you plan to graduate (in early January for a June graduation, for example).

-All new History majors and minors, and prospective majors and minors, should start their advising at the History Department office with Dr. Linda Ivey, Department Chair.
+All new History majors and minors, and prospective majors and minors, should start their advising at the History Department office with Dr. Bridget Ford, Department Chair.

 Please contact Wanda Washington, our Administrative Support Coordinator, at (510) 885-3207, or at firstname.lastname@example.org, to make an appointment.
 The Department Office will provide the necessary paperwork.
 The Department Chair will determine what courses if any you may transfer into your History major.